VegaDeftwing/opinionatedeng/chapters/3-hardware.md

 Hard disk drives or 'HDDs' are sometimes called "spinning rust" because unlike other modern storage devices they're fundamentally mechanical.

 Looking at the delidded hard drive you'll see they're pretty simple in their basic construction: a magnatized needle(s) move across (a) platter(s) and flip bits accordingly.
 These platters typically spin at 5400 or 7200 RPM, with the faster meaning data can be read and written faster as well.
-Harddrives generally are not used for speed though, as compared to other alternatives they're extraordinarly slow.
-Instead, they run at 'good enough' speeds for most things- like storing video, music, etc. while being much less expensize than solid state options and with a proven reliability and without suffering from data loss when left unpowered for long periods of time.
+Hard drives generally are not used for speed though, as compared to other alternatives they're extraordinary slow.
+Instead, they run at 'good enough' speeds for most things- like storing video, music, etc. while being much less expensive than solid state options and with a proven reliability and without suffering from data loss when left without power for long periods of time.
 That said, just like any storage medium, over time data can be corrupted, so backups are still a must.

-When a Hard drive is powered off, the head will typically 'park' off the platter (this is part of what the delidded plater above died) and tranportation should be pretty safe, however, when running and spinning quickly they're pretty fragile, and this is why so many older laptops have dead drives: the gyroscopic effects of spinning something that fast make it resistant to a change in orientation, causing things to scrape, scratch, or otherwise go wrong.
+When a Hard drive is powered off, the head will typically 'park' off the platter (this is part of what the delidded plater above died) and transportation should be pretty safe, however, when running and spinning quickly they're pretty fragile, and this is why so many older laptops have dead drives: the gyroscopic effects of spinning something that fast make it resistant to a change in orientation, causing things to scrape, scratch, or otherwise go wrong.
 Thankfully most 2.5" hard drives have been hardened against this now; however, it's still a good idea to store and run hard drives with as much protection from vibration and shock as possible.
 In fact, yelling at a hard drive [has been shown](https://www.youtube.com/watch?v=tDacjrSCeq4) to hurt performance.

 At the end of the day, for bulk media storage that you still want to be able to access quickly or for backups, hard drives are still one of the best options.